shreemit/RecipeGeneratorNLP/README.md

 - Removing unnecessary characters, numbers, and measurements from ingredient names.
 - Tokenizing and formatting instructions for the model.

-### 2. Tokenization and Dataset Creation
+### 2. Model Training

-The `train.py` script handles the tokenization of the dataset and the creation of the training and testing datasets.
-It uses the Hugging Face `transformers` library to tokenize the text data, adding special tokens for the start and end of sentences, as well as separators for ingredients and instructions.
-The script also groups texts into blocks of a specified size, ensuring that the model can process the data efficiently.
+The `train.py` script handles the tokenization of the dataset, the creation of the training and validation datasets, and the training of the T5 model.
+It defines the following classes:

-### 3. Model Training
+- `RecipeDataset`: A custom PyTorch dataset class that handles the tokenization and formatting of the input and target sequences.
+- `T5Trainer`: A class that handles the training loop for the T5 model, including optimizers, schedulers, and logging to Weights & Biases.

-The core of the project is the training of the T5 model on the prepared dataset.
-The `train.py` script sets up the training environment, including the model, tokenizer, and training arguments.
-It uses the Hugging Face `Trainer` class to manage the training process, including saving the model and evaluating its performance.
+The `T5Trainer` class is responsible for training the T5 model on the prepared dataset.
+It sets up the training environment, including the model, tokenizer, optimizers, and learning rate schedulers.
+The class also logs training metrics, such as loss, BLEU score, and ROUGE score, to Weights & Biases for monitoring and analysis.

-### 4. Testing and Evaluation
+### 3. Testing and Evaluation

-The `test.py` script demonstrates how to use the trained model to generate recipes.
-It loads the trained model and tokenizer, then uses the `pipeline` function from the `transformers` library to create a text generation pipeline.
-This pipeline can be used to generate recipes based on given ingredients, showcasing the model's ability to understand and generate textual data.
+The `test.py` script defines the `TestModel` class, which is responsible for testing the trained model on the test dataset.
+It loads the trained model and tokenizer, then generates predictions for the test data.
+The script calculates and prints BLEU, ROUGE, and BERT scores for the generated predictions.

-### 5. Data Analysis

-The `generate_dataset.py` script and the `DataAnalysis` class within it provide tools for analyzing the dataset.
-This includes visualizing the distribution of ingredient and instruction lengths, which can help in understanding the data and identifying potential issues or areas for improvement.

 ## Getting Started